 To reduce smog, the low chimneys of small thermal power generators are being replaced by the towering smokestacks of more efficient “supercritical” plants.
 Although China is building one a new coal-fired plant each week, most of them are more efficient than similar facilities in the United States and Britain.
 They are also better equipped to remove sulphur dioxide and other noxious gases.
 But almost none of them remove carbon dioxide.
 The result is that local air pollution is finally easing in many places but emissions of greenhouse gases into the planet's atmosphere are increasing.

 The cost of eliminating a ton of carbon dioxide in China can be as little as $1 a ton compared to as high as $200 a ton in Japan.
-This has created an incentives for companies in Japan and Europe, which signed the Kyoto Protocol, to offset their rising emission by paying companies in China and the developing world to reduce their emissions for them.
-Already, China is a world leader n selling carbon emission credits to developed countries.
-Most of its credits come from fire-reducing HFC23, a byproduct of making refrigerants.
+This created an incentives for companies in Japan and Europe, which signed the Kyoto Protocol, to offset their rising emission by paying companies in China and the developing world to reduce their emissions for them.
+When CO2 credits were in vogue China was a world leader n selling carbon emission credits to developed countries.
+Most of its credits came from fire-reducing HFC23, a byproduct of making refrigerants.

 Seven Reasons China is a World Leader in Fighting Climate Change